Hit and Run Accidents

 Florida's laws specifically state that you cannot leave the scene of an accident after a crash.
 The law explicitly denotes this requirement for accidents that involve minor injuries, serious bodily injury, property damage, or death.

-For accidents that only result in property damage, the driver can face up to 60 days in jail, six months of probation, and a $500 fine, since it is only a second-degree misdemeanor.
+For accidents that only result in property damage, the driver can face up to 60 days in jail, six months of probation, and a $500 fine since it is only a second-degree misdemeanor.

-For accidents that involve a serious bodily injury or the death of a person, the law requires drivers to stop the vehicle in the same manner.
+For accidents that involve a severe bodily injury or the death of a person, the law requires drivers to stop the vehicle in the same manner.
 Serious bodily injury is defined as "an injury to a person, including the driver, which consists of a physical condition that creates a substantial risk of death, serious personal disfigurement, or protracted loss or impairment of the function of a bodily member or organ."

-The statute referenced, Section 316.062, requires drivers to render aid and provide the other driver the following information:
+The statute referenced, Section 316.062, requires drivers to render aid and provide the other driver with the following information:

 • Name